Richard Norton, 8th Baron Grantley

 Richard William Brinsley Norton, 8th Baron Grantley (born 30 January 1956), is a retired banker and politician.
 In early life he worked for the Conservative Party, but joined the UK Independence Party (UKIP) when it was founded in 1993.
-As Richard Grantley, he was a member of the House of Lords from 1995 to 1999.
+As a hereditary peer, he was a member of the House of Lords from 1995 to 1999.

 Early life

 The son of John Norton, 7th Baron Grantley, Norton was born in 1956, and was the maternal grandson of William Hare, 5th Earl of Listowel.

-His ancestral Norton family included Sir Richard Norton, who was attainted for his role as one of the leaders of the ill-fated Rising of the North in 1569, and Sir Fletcher Norton who was Speaker of the House of Commons from 1770 to 1780 and was created Baron Grantley of Markenfield in 1782.
+His ancestral Norton family included Richard Norton, who was attainted for his role as one of the leaders of the ill-fated Rising of the North in 1569, and Sir Fletcher Norton who was Speaker of the House of Commons from 1770 to 1780 and was created Baron Grantley of Markenfield in 1782.

 He was educated at Garden House, Eaton House, Ampleforth College, and New College, Oxford, which he entered with an Open Scholarship in Mathematics, but graduated in Law.
 He was President of the Oxford Union in 1976.